-When you arrive for your first visit, you will be welcomed by a CAPS staff member.
-Then you will meet with a counselor for 30 minutes to discuss the reason(s) for your visit.
-You will have the opportunity to talk about your concerns, in your own words.
-Your counselor will have some questions to help clarify your situation; and by the end of the initial consultation, the two of you will decide what type of counseling (individual or group) is most appropriate for you.
+When you arrive for your first visit, you will be warmly welcomed and asked to take a seat in our comfortable waiting room which features massage chairs.
+Then you will meet with a provider for up to 30 minutes to discuss the reason(s) for your visit.
+You will have the opportunity to talk about your concerns in your own words.
+Your provider will have some questions to help clarify your situation; by the end of the initial consultation, the two of you will create your Personalized Well-Being Plan.

-You can make an appointment either in person (in the upper level of the Health & Fitness Center) by phone (434-395-2409) or by email (longwoodCAPS@longwood.edu).
-Typically you will be able to meet with a counselor within a week or two, and if for any reason you are unable to keep an appointment, please call CAPS to let us know.
-We appreciate your giving us as much advance notice as possible for any cancellation or rescheduling of appointments.
+You can make an appointment either in person (in the upper level of Pierson Hall), by phone (434-395-2409), or by email (CAPS@longwood.edu).
+Typically, you will be able to meet with a provider within one week.
+Often, when there are scheduling delays, it is due to the student’s limited availability; however, if you prefer to be seen sooner, Single-Session Therapy is an option.
+If for any reason you are unable to keep an appointment, please call CAPS to let us know.
+We appreciate as much advance notice as possible for any cancellation or rescheduling of appointments.

-Counseling is confidential, and CAPS staff places the highest level of importance on protecting your private information.
-We do not share information about a student without the student's written permission, except when required by law, such as in the case of suspected child or dependent abuse, imminent danger to self or others, or a court order.
+In compliance with ethical, legal, and professional standards, counseling is confidential, and CAPS staff places the highest level of importance on protecting your private information.
+We do not share information about a student without their explicit, written permission, except when required by law, such as in the case of suspected child or dependent abuse, imminent danger to self or others, or a court order.

 All counseling records are confidential and are not part of your Longwood academic record.

-Counseling is a collaborative process that includes you every step of the way, from determining what your goals are to deciding when it is time for your counseling experience to come to an end.
-You and your counselor will work together to explore your thoughts and feelings, to examine relationships, and to create solutions to your problems.
+Counseling is a collaborative process that includes your input every step of the way, from determining what your goals are to deciding when it is time for your counseling experience to come to an end.
+You and your provider will work together to explore your thoughts and feelings, to examine relationships, and to create your Personalized Well-Being Plan.
 Counseling can be hard work, but the rewards you will gain from making positive changes in your life are priceless.